neothXT/SwiftNet/README.md

 - `defaultJSONDecoder` - use this property to set globally your custom JSONDecoder
 - `defaultAccessTokenStrategy` - global strategy for storing access tokens.
 Available options are `.global`, `.default` and `.custom(String)`.
 - `keychainInstance` - keychain instance used by CombineNetworking to store/fetch access tokens from Apple's Keychain.
 If not provided, safe storage will be turned off (more info below)
-- `removeAccessToken(for endpoint: Endpoint? = nil)` - removes access token for a given endpoint or the global one (if exists)

 ### Access Token Strategies